jo-ap/TikhonovFenichelReductions.jl/docs/src/hints.md

 Note, that this is implemented as an extension and is therefore only supported by Julia `1.9+` (this prevents unnecessary precompilation when `Catalyst.jl` is not loaded).
-If you cannot use an up to date version of Julia, you can simply copy the few lines of code in `ext/CatalystExt.jl` to overload the constructor for a `ReductionProblem`.

 Here is an example:
 ```@example 2